WebAssembly/binaryen/README.md

 An intrinsic method may be optimized away by the optimizer.
-If it is not, it must be **lowered** before shipping the wasm, as otherwise it will look like a call to an import that does not exist.
-That final lowering is not done automatically - a user of intrinsics must run the pass for that explicitly.
+If it is not, it must be **lowered** before shipping the wasm, as otherwise it will look like a call to an import that does not exist (and VMs will show an error on not having a proper value for that import).
+That final lowering is *not* done automatically - a user of intrinsics must run the pass for that explicitly.
 Note that, in general, some additional optimizations may be possible after the final lowering, and so a useful pattern is to  optimize once normally with intrinsics, then lower them away, then optimize after that, e.g.:

 ```
-wasm-opt input.wasm -o output.wasm  -Os --intrinsic-lowering -O3
+wasm-opt input.wasm -o output.wasm  -O --intrinsic-lowering -O
 ```

 Each intrinsic defines its semantics, which includes what the optimizer is